 English | español

 Gambling has become a popular activity for many.
 According to the Northstar Problem Gambling Alliance, 75 percent of Minnesotans have participated in some form of gambling in the last year.
-Oftentimes, gambling can be a fun, leisure-time activity, whether it is playing cards with friends or bingo at church, buying lottery tickets at the convenience store or pull tabs at the local tavern, or participating in the occasional office pool.
-For some individuals, however, gambling can change from an entertaining pastime to a harmful addiction.
+Oftentimes, gambling can be a fun, leisure-time activity.
+But, for some individuals, gambling can change from entertainment to a harmful addiction.
 It is important to know the signs of problem gambling and how to find help.

-Problem gambling, also referred to as compulsive gambling, is defined as the urge to gamble despite harmful negative consequences or a desire to stop.
-Signs of problem gambling in yourself or others include:
+Problem gambling, or compulsive gambling, is the urge to gamble despite harmful negative consequences or a desire to stop.
+Signs of problem gambling include:

 - Excessive time spent away from home.